anishfish2/MaskedLLM/README.md

 ## Evaluation and Results

 The performance of each model should be discussed in detail within the respective Jupyter Notebooks.
-Key metrics such as accuracy, perplexity, and word generation quality should be analyzed and compared.
+Cosine similarity was used as the basis of accuracy

+## Limitations

+The project involved the Twitch Dataset which contained numerous unknown words for standard vectorizers.
+As such many words would simply be classified as unknown leading to misleading results.

 ## Possible Improvements